kstep/graphicsmagick/README.txt

   an external process since then multiple interpreters may execute at once on multiple CPU cores.

-  Ghostscript provides its own modified version of libjpeg and libJasper while GraphicsMagick will be using these libraries as provided with the system.
+  If the Ghostscript library is used, then please be aware that Ghostscript provides its own modified version of libjpeg and libJasper while GraphicsMagick will be using these libraries as provided with the system.
 If Ghostscript is not using the same libraries, then identically named symbols may be used from the wrong code, causing confusion or a program crash.
 If conflicts cause JPEG to fail (JPEG returns an error regarding expected structure sizes), it may be necessary to use Ghostscript's copy of libjpeg for GraphicsMagick, and all delegate libraries which depend on libjpeg, or convince Ghostscript to build against an unmodified installed JPEG library (and lose compatibility with some Postscript files).

 * GraphicsMagick requires hp2xx available from